 - Stability: Stability is absolutely crucial in a heavy duty above ground pool ladder.
 If you have an in-ground pool, a tipping ladder probably won’t mean much since you’ll just end up back in the pool.
 Above ground pool ladders, however, typically need a wide foot-base as well as weight/stakes to hold them down.

 - Safety first!
 If you have kids or pets at your house, you’re probably hyper-aware about pool safety.
 While most ladders have some sort of gate or locking system, be sure to find one that will work for your specific situation.

 With all those characteristics in mind, let’s check out 5 of the best heavy duty pool ladders we found that meet all of them!

 If you have a standard “above ground pool surrounded by a deck” scenario, this is the heavy duty pool ladder that you want.
 It fits decks up to 60″ and it rated by Confer with a 400lb capacity.

 If you are big and heavy or unsteady on your feet, you’ll be happy that hear that, with 10″ steps and dual rails you’ll never miss a step getting into or out of the pool!
 And speaking of the rails and steps, the steps are 27″ wide which will give almost everyone ample space to fit comfortably up them.

 The only con of these steps is that they don’t have a gate, but you can easily add a gate or fence to your deck.

-So if you want the best (in my opinion) 400lb capacity heavy duty pool ladder then get these!
+So if you want the best (in my opinion) 400lb capacity heavy duty pool ladder then get this one!